Quicky Cycles

 1. “When powered solely by such a motor” is a key piece of the puzzle.

-This means that the use of a throttle-only approach (where the motor power is the only energy: the rider doesn’t pedal) is capped at 20 mph.
-Any e-bikes with the top speed listed at 28 mph achieve that with a pedal-assistance system!
+This means the use of a throttle-only approach (where the motor power is the only energy- the rider doesn’t pedal) is capped at 20 mph.
+Any e-bikes with a top speed of 28 mph achieve that with a pedal-assistance system!
 Those are Class 3 e-bikes, which we’ll get into later.

-This just means that the e-bike may go slower or faster than that if the rider is heavier or lighter than 170 pounds… e-bike users don’t have to be exactly 170 pounds!
+This just means that the e-bike may go slower or faster than that if the rider is heavier or lighter than 170 pounds.
+No, e-bike users do not have to be exactly 170 pounds!

 Beyond the federal level, 44 states plus the District of Columbia have their own e-bike regulations, including many county and city laws enforced by local authorities.
 Most of these incorporate the class system when determining which e-bikes (if any) are allowed on certain types of roads and trails.